-As predicted, the assessment results for all PLOs over the 2018-2019 assessment period show 100 percent of students successfully met the PLOs.
+As predicted, the assessment results for all PLOs over the 2019-2020 assessment period shows 100 percent of students successfully met the PLOs.
+There are a few exceptions to this as a result of the impact of COVID-19.
+Individuals plans between faculty and the student are being created.